What to Prepare ‘Just IN Case’: A Calm Guide to Essential Information for Your Loved Ones

 Q: Should I tell my family about it?

 A: Yes.
 The purpose is to provide clarity.
-Letting a trusted person know it exists and where to find it is a key part of the process.
+Letting a trusted person know it exists and where to find it is a key part of the process – something we discuss in 10 things your partner should know.

 Create Your Calm, Comprehensive Plan Today